JelmerOffenberg/python-api-workshop/README.md

    - Create a `main.py` file, which will serve as the entry point for your API.

 2. **Creating a traditional "Hello world" Endpoint**
-    - In `main.py`, create a basic FastAPI app and define a route at `/` that returns a JSON response with the message `"Hello world!"`.
-Remember, routes are just functions in FastAPI, you can check the FastAPI documentation for examples on how to do this.
+    - In `main.py`, create a basic FastAPI app and define an endpoint at `/` that returns a JSON response with the message `"Hello world!"`.
+Remember, endpoints are just Python functions with a decorator in FastAPI, you can check the FastAPI documentation for examples on how to do this.
-    - Create a second route at `/info` that provides some information about the API.
+    - Create a second endpoint at `/info` that provides some information about the API.
 Think of a logical way to present this information.
 How is information often sent over the internet?
 What standard data format is common to use?

 3. **Run the API Server with Uvicorn and Explore the Documentation**
     - Start the server by typing `make run` in the terminal and use the preview button in the Google cloud.
 If you work on your local machine, you can access the API at `http://localhost:8000`.
 See the image below for the web preview: